AumPauskar/blog/content/posts/iot/raspberry_pi.md

 - Insert an SD card into the computer.
 - Select the required operating system image from the Raspberry Pi Imager (typically)
 - Select the SD card from the Raspberry Pi Imager.
+- Edit the imager configuration (ctrl+shift+x)

+    **General**

+    - hostname: pi
+    - username and password
+        - username: pi
+        - password: raspberry
+    - wifi
+        - ssid: <wifi_name>
+        - password: <wifi_password>
+    - locale settings
+        - timezone: Asia/Kolkata (in my case)
+        - keyboard layout: US

+    **Services**
+    - Enable SSH
+        - Use password authentication (this will enable the ssh service and you may login with defauly username and password)

 - Click on write to write the operating system image to the SD card.
 - **Now if you are doing a headless installlation** then you need to select the SSH option from the Raspberry Pi Imager, put in the username and password, turn on the ssh option and then click on write.